-In the past year, catastrophic flooding overwhelmed both Pakistan and Nigeria, wildfires scorched dozens of countries, and extreme heat waves blanketed large parts of the planet.
+In the past year, catastrophic flooding overwhelmed large parts of the African continent including Libya, Somalia, Kenya, and Ghana, as well as India and Europe.
+Meanwhile, wildfires scorched dozens of countries and extreme heat waves blanketed large parts of the planet.

-As the climate crisis intensifies, the gap between the costs of severe impacts and the ability to pay is growing, widening global levels of inequality, and adding urgency to a topic that will take center stage in the upcoming United Nations Climate Conference, or COP27, in Sharm El Sheik, Egypt, from Nov.
-6 to Nov.
-18.
+As the climate crisis intensifies, the gap between the costs of severe impacts and the ability to pay is growing, widening global levels of inequality, and adding urgency to a topic that will take center stage in the upcoming United Nations Climate Conference, or COP28, in Dubai, United Arab Emirates, from Nov.
+30 to Dec.
+12.

-With countries now preparing their COP27 delegates, expectations for the gathering have centered on the topic of “loss and damage.”
+With countries now preparing their COP28 delegates, one of the things around which expectations for the gathering have centered is “loss and damage.”

 Loss and damage refers to the costs of recovering from climate impacts such as extreme storms, rising sea levels, severe droughts, and powerful wildfires that destroy lives, infrastructure, and economic sectors.
 As these impacts intensify, many countries are financially overwhelmed and are advocating for global financing mechanisms grounded in concepts of fairness and solidarity, and informed by the political nature of the climate crisis.

 “Climate change is a problem that was created by and is continuously created by emissions of greenhouse gasses that emerge from rich people’s lifestyles,” Saleemul Huq, director of the International Centre for Climate Change and Development, told Global Citizen.
 “Rich people, mostly in rich countries, are the ones causing the pollution and then, on the other side of the coin, the victims of that pollution are the poorest people on the planet and that’s not right.